ksauraj/telegram-bash-bot/docs/README.md

 ### How to utilise `util.sh`?
 We made calling [Telegram Bot API](https://core.telegram.org/bots/api) simpler with help of `util.sh`.
 Like, You can send message by `tg --sendmsg "<chat id>"` and edit message by `tg --editmsg "<chat id>" "<message id>"`.
 More information [here](https://noobyysauraj.github.io/telegram_bash_bot/#available-telegram-methods).
 __We would be adding more Documentation on this topic in future__.
-> Above commands will only work when you have your `Bot token` stored in `.token` file of current directory.
+> Above commands will only work when you have your `Bot token` stored in `.token.sh` file of current directory.

 ### Adding more methods to call Telegram Bot API.